OliverDietrich/MasterThesis/scripts.md

 The conda environment file (.yml) is available in the file collection and can be installed by the simple command

 > conda env create -f seurat-2.3.4.yml

+Sometimes a package causes trouble during the installation.
+It can be removed from the .yml-file manually.
+If it was not essential this will have fixed the issue, otherwise it may need re-installation.

+If packages are missing and the scripts abort with error warnings printed to output.log the missing packages have to be installed using either conda install r-"package" or from within R install.packages("package").